 Our first trip to the United States of America brought us via Atlanta to Florida, where we spent some beautiful days in Orlando’s Disney Parks and Universal Studios.
 In the same year, we explored the South Western part of the USA, starting with California from San Francisco.
 Meanwhile, we visited more states in the USA including Illinois, Oregon, Nevada and are planning to back every year at least once.

-Now, it’s time to plan your summer vacation in Miami & Miami Beach
+Now, it’s time to plan your summer vacation in Miami & Miami Beach!

-For any clarifications about your plans for traveling to Miami, Florida, and the USA, follow us and email us or drop us a line on Facebook, Twitter, YouTube, Pinterest, and Instagram.
+For any clarifications about your plans for traveling to Miami, Florida, and the USA, follow us and email us or drop us a line on Facebook, Twitter, YouTube, Pinterest, or Instagram.
 See you around the world and the next time in Miami!

 Karl & Daan.